I’ll Be Seeing You

 When she goes home to celebrate Christmas(?)
 Thanksgiving (?)
 I don’t remember, she finds a journal written by Grandpa when he was a young man detailing his first lost love.
 She gets together with an old ex-boyfriend, and they decide to try to find her.
 Or was that another movie, Christmas Together with You?
 They’re already starting to run together a bit.
 At the same time, a young man shows up for a job at her store because he said her grandpa was going to hire him.
 He turns out to be a wonder and is the best employee ever.
 It’s pretty clear from the get-go that something spooky is going on.
 There are lots of clues, which I’ll keep to myself.

 Sherry Miller plays Bonnie, Clara’s mom, who lost her husband about a year ago.
 She looks great.
-I always think of the actress with fondness because she was in one of my favorite TV romcoms, This Matter of Marriage, back in the late ‘90s when she was a young whippersnapper.
+I always think of the actress with fondness because she was in one of my favorite TV romcom movies, This Matter of Marriage, back in the late ‘90s when she was a young whippersnapper.
 Highly recommend.
 She has her own romance along with her daughter finding love with her ex, Logan, and dumping her current beau.
 I liked that Bonnie did not approve of the ex, who behaved badly dumping Clara when they were teens, and kept giving him the stink-eye.
 She came around though.

 There were a couple of things I did not like.
 Despite both Clara and Logan being established as Hallmark paragons of niceness, they both behaved badly.
 Logan kept putting the moves on Clara even after she said she had a boyfriend.
 And Clara totally dumped Logan and canceled an invitation for the family-less guy to spend Thanksgiving (?)
 Christmas (?) with her family just because he was called back to active duty.
 This was really low behavior and hardly patriotic or compassionate.
 Also contrary to the Hallmark ethos.
 The third thing I didn’t like was the under-use of Leanne Lapp who played Clara’s sister and a favorite of mine.

-Rating: 4 out of 5.
+Rating: 8 out of 10.

 December 22, 2021